pcardout/Pillow/docs/handbook/tutorial.rst

 attribute is a 2-tuple containing width and height (in pixels).
 The :py:attr:`~PIL.Image.Image.mode` attribute defines the number and names of the bands in the image, and also the pixel type and depth.
-Common modes are “L” (luminance) for greyscale images, “RGB” for true color images, and “CMYK” for pre-press images.
+Common modes are “L” (luminance) for 8-bit greyscale images, “I“ for 16-bit greyscale images, “RGB” for true color images, and “CMYK” for pre-press images.
+(It should be noted that opening a 16-bit image in “L” or “RGB” will result in all pixels above 255 being set to 255.)

 If the file cannot be opened, an :py:exc:`IOError` exception is raised.